temporalio/documentation/docs/tctl/workflow/describe.md

 ---

 The `tctl workflow describe` command shows information about a [Workflow Execution](/concepts/what-is-a-workflow-execution).
-This information can be used to locate the point where a Workflow failed.
+This information can be used to locate any deployment where a Workflow failed.

 To find a Workflow with a given Run Id, refer to [`tctl workflow describeid`](/tctl/workflow/describeid).